Thinking About Adding a Sunroom? Here's Everything You Need to Know First

-Sunroom: This room -- also called a solarium or conservatory -- is a glassed-in living space typically attached to the house and accessible from indoors.
-It is designed to function as additional living area during mild weather but may be too hot or cold in the heart of summer or winter.
+Sunroom: This type of room (also called a solarium or conservatory) is a glassed-in living space typically attached to the house and accessible from indoors.
+It is designed to function as an additional living area during mild weather.
+Because sunrooms typically aren't hooked up to your home's heating or cooling system, they may not be comfortable in harsh summers or winters.

-Screen room or porch: This option has walls constructed of mesh rather than glass, which offers the advantage of fresh air without insects.
+Screen room or porch: This option has mesh-screen windows or walls rather than glass, which offers the advantage of fresh air without insects.
 Like the sunroom, it is habitable only when the weather is agreeable.
-It makes a terrific budgetary choice.
+Because the materials are relatively inexpensive, this can offer a budget-friendly sunroom option.

-Deciding the optimum location for your room is the first critical step when planning a glass or screen addition.
-In northern climes, a southern exposure is best because it will receive the most light each day.
+Deciding on the best location for your sunroom is the first critical step when planning a glass or screen addition.
+Consider the typical weather where you live and the direction the sunroom windows will face.
+In northern climates, an area with southern exposure is best because it will receive the most light each day.
 In the South, however, a southern exposure means additional cooling will be necessary, which could be costly.

-An eastern exposure will ease cooling needs by providing sun in the morning and shade the rest of the day -- not so great for after work.
-A western orientation, on the other hand, will expose you to harsh afternoon sun that will need to be shaded.
+An eastern exposure will ease cooling needs by providing sun in the morning and shade the rest of the day, while a western orientation could expose you to harsh afternoon sun that will need to be shaded.

 A northern exposure will provide lower levels of light and partial shade most of the day.
 In the North, this can cause the room to be too cool and damp, but it can work fine in the South, where it may eliminate the need for window treatments or additional cooling.

-Understanding the components that go into a seasonal room will help you select the type of room you want.
+Understanding the components that go into a seasonal room will help you select the type of space you want.

-Vinyl is the most popular material for the supports.
+Vinyl is the most popular material used for the supports of a sunroom.
 It costs the least, requires minimal upkeep, and offers the best in overall strength and insulation.
 It is available mainly in white.
 Most vinyl supports are "multiwalled," meaning they have an internal reinforcement of either aluminum or galvanized steel.

 Aluminum is not as good an insulator as vinyl and is also usually more expensive.
 However, many rooms that use vinyl-coated vertical supports for aesthetics or added insulation have aluminum as the roof structure for added strength.

-Wood is the most expensive choice of structural material, but is also a more appropriate choice for screen rooms, easily allowing you to attach the screen mesh to the timbers.
+Wood is the most expensive choice of structural sunroom material, but it is also a more appropriate choice for screen rooms, easily allowing you to attach the screen mesh to the timbers.
 (A screen room needs an extension of the existing roof over the room.)
-Wood requires periodic maintenance.
+Note that wood requires periodic maintenance.

 Glass walls should be silicone double-sealed, A-rated, and labeled "tempered safety" to meet building code requirements.
 The best choices are as follows: